 Here are some of the regulations and standards you may have to follow:

-When recruiting specialists for your team, hiring remote developers, or outsourcing the development altogether, learn about the services they provide and examine their website, portfolio, clients’ testimonials, and any other proof of expertise in fintech app development.
+When recruiting specialists for your team, hiring remote developers, or outsourcing the development altogether, learn about the services they provide and examine their website, portfolio, customer reviews, and any other proof of expertise in fintech app development.

 Building a secure fintech app’s logic means integrating security into every step of using the app.
 At the early stages of your finance app development, you need to consider what data to store, where it will be saved, who will have access to various app features and data, and more.